Cities cluster into growth regimes that propagate shocks: Methods

 \subsection{Preprocessing and dimensionality reduction}

+Two preprocessing steps precede clustering.
+First, growth rates are standardised \emph{cross-sectionally}: for each year $t$, each FUA's growth rate $g_{i,t}$ is expressed as a $z$-score relative to the distribution $\{g_{j,t}\}_{j=1}^N$ across all FUAs in that year.
+This removes year-specific mean and scale effects (in particular the common-mode component of any global shock that moves all FUAs in the same direction), so that what remains is each FUA's position relative to its contemporaries.
+Regimes are then recovered from these cross-sectional ranks rather than from absolute growth levels.

-Clustering directly in the 26-dimensional growth-rate space $\mathbb{R}^{26}$ is prone to noise amplification and the curse of dimensionality.
-We therefore apply a two-stage preprocessing pipeline before clustering.
-First, each growth trajectory is standardised to zero mean and unit variance using the $z$-score transformation, ensuring that FUAs with higher absolute volatility do not dominate the distance metric.
-Second, we apply Principal Component Analysis (PCA) to the standardised growth matrix $\tilde{\mathbf{V}} \in \mathbb{R}^{N \times 26}$ and retain the first $d$ components that jointly explain at least 80\% of the total variance.
+Second, we reduce the dimensionality of the standardised growth matrix $\tilde{\mathbf{V}} \in \mathbb{R}^{N \times 26}$ via principal component analysis (PCA), retaining the first $d$ components that jointly explain at least 80\% of the total variance.
 In our sample this yields $d = 14$ components.
-Denoting the retained principal-component scores by $\mathbf{w}_i \in \mathbb{R}^{14}$, the PCA step removes low-variance dimensions that are dominated by measurement noise while preserving the dominant temporal structure---including boom--bust cycles, trend breaks, and volatility clustering---that defines economically meaningful growth regimes.
+The retained principal-component scores $\mathbf{w}_i \in \mathbb{R}^{14}$ preserve boom--bust cycles, trend breaks, and volatility clustering while discarding noise-dominated dimensions.
 Because PCA is a linear, invertible transformation (up to the discarded components), it does not distort the relative geometry of trajectories in the retained subspace.